Ahhhh 2 days in Venice, the iconic Italian floating city is a dream travel destination for many people.

 Cross the Ponte dell’Accademia

 Once you’ve admired the view from the Ponte dell’Accademia head towards the street of Calle Nuova Sant’Agnese.
-Sip on espresso and baked good at one of the outdoor alleyway cafes here.
+Sip on espresso and munch down on a baked good at one of the outdoor alleyway cafes here.

 Visit a Venetian Glass Store